 The STAR exemption remains on the property until the end of the tax year (June 30).
 All other exemptions listed above, are canceled as of the next quarter after filing.
 Deed recordings require no action by a seller.

 You can request to have the following exemptions removed due to changes in primary residence or the death of a property owner: STAR (Basic or Enhanced), Veterans, Disabled/Senior Citizen Homeowners Exemption (DHE or SCHE), Crime Victim/Good Samaritan, Condo/Cooperative Abatement or Clergy.
-You must complete an Application To Remove Previously Granted Exemption(s) form to remove a property tax exemption you currently receive.
+You must complete an Request to Remove Property Tax Exemption(s) form to remove a property tax exemption you currently receive.

 Changes to an exemption resulting from a change in income are processed through exemption renewals.